countcooper/hello-world/README.md

 ## About Me
 * I like mars tacos (=
-*  i live in the USa
+*  I live in the USA
-* i have a mars dogo
+* I have a mars dogo